The Employment Law Review: USA

 Many, but not all, states follow the 'blue pencil' rule, which allows a court to edit or even rewrite a restrictive covenant that is overly broad in scope to reflect more reasonable terms.
 However, if an employer is perceived to have abused its bargaining power by requiring an employee to sign a patently unreasonable restriction, the court is unlikely to modify the covenant and more inclined to strike it completely.

-A recent trend, initiated by Massachusetts in 2018, and followed to varying extents in 2019 by Maine, Maryland, New Hampshire, Rhode Island and Washington State, concerns the enactment of statutes outlawing non-compete agreements for lower-wage workers and setting strict requirements that employers must follow when asking employees to sign such agreements (including providing advance notice of the non-compete, an opportunity to consult with counsel, or some form of payment during the non-compete period).
+A recent trend, initiated by Massachusetts in 2018, and followed to varying extents in 2019 by Maine, Maryland, New Hampshire, Rhode Island and Washington State, and in 2020 by Virginia, concerns the enactment of statutes outlawing non-compete agreements for lower-wage workers and setting strict requirements that employers must follow when asking employees to sign such agreements (including providing advance notice of the non-compete, an opportunity to consult with counsel, or some form of payment during the non-compete period).

 Under federal and state law, employees are entitled to a minimum hourly wage for each hour they work.
 Employees are also entitled to overtime pay for any time they work in excess of 40 hours in a working week.
 Overtime is generally calculated at one-and-a-half times the employee's regular rate of pay.